 The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its clients high-quality translation and interpreting services for the Ukrainian language.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
-Our competent and commited team of publicly appointed and sworn translators and interpreters, proofreaders, editors and project managers is also your professional and reliable partner when it comes to certified Ukranian translations and interpreting jobs - even at short notice.
+Our competent and committed team of publicly appointed and sworn translators and interpreters, proofreaders, editors and project managers is also your professional and reliable partner when it comes to certified Ukrainian translations and interpreting jobs - even at short notice.

 - The subway station Arsenalna in Kiev lies 105.5 m underground, making it the deepest subway station worldwide.

 - Measuring 102 m in total, the Motherland Monument in Kiev is higher than the Statue of Liberty in New York and the Christ the Redeemer statue in Rio de Janeiro.

 - Ukrainian ranked as the second most melodious language in the world after Italian.

 The Ukrainian language - an overview